hrdkjain/LearningSymmetricShapes/README.md

 # Learning Symmetric Shapes

-This project is based on the workshop paper ["Learning to Reconstruct Symmetric Shapes using Planar Parameterization of 3D Surface"](https://www.researchgate.net/publication/335528865_Learning_to_Reconstruct_Symmetric_Shapes_using_Planar_Parameterization_of_3D_Surface).
+In this work, we propose an efficient iterative planar parameterization for disk topology shapes.
+The parameterization is used as a tool to regularize the mesh onto a square grid and encoded with vertex position.
+The resultant encoding is an image with rgb denoting xyz positions on the mesh.

+The ICCV workshop paper can be found [here](https://openaccess.thecvf.com/content_ICCVW_2019/papers/GMDL/Jain_Learning_to_Reconstruct_Symmetric_Shapes_using_Planar_Parameterization_of_3D_ICCVW_2019_paper.pdf).
 First part of this project deals with parameterization and second deals with learning of shapes from geometry images.

 ![teaser](Images/teaser.png)

-## Citation
-If you find this project useful in your work, please consider citing:

-    @inproceedings{jain2019learning,
-      title={Learning to Reconstruct Symmetric Shapes using Planar Parameterization of 3D Surface}, author={Jain, Hardik and Wöllhaf, Manuel and Hellwich, Olaf}, booktitle={The IEEE International Conference on Computer Vision (ICCV) Workshops}, year={2019}
-    }

 ## Installation
 Code for Parameterization has been written in C++ and requires: